 GROOMING TRAINING PROGRAM

 Total

 Lecture Lab Practicum Instructional

 STAGE TITLE Hours Hours Hours Clock Hours

-1 Introduction to Grooming 30 0 0 30
+1 Introduction to Pet Grooming 30 0 0 30

-2 A Groomer's Toolkit 70 0 0 70
+2 Canine Health 70 0 0 70

-3 Health and Safety 70 0 0 70
+3 Safety 70 0 0 70

-4 Cat Grooming 30 0 0 30
+4 Pet Groomer's Toolkit 30 0 0 30

-5 Dog Grooming Details 90 0 0 90
+5 Cat Grooming 90 0 0 90

 6 Bathing, Brushing and Drying 60 0 0 60

 7 Clipper Use & Scissor Control Techniques 100 0 0 100

 8 Breed Profiles & Mixed-Breed Styling 100 0 0 100

-9 Business Building 80 0 0 80
+9 Building A Pet Grooming Career 80 0 0 80

-10 Externship 0 0 100 100
+10 Externship 0 0 150 150

 11 Review, Final Exam 50 0 0 50

-Total 680 0 100 780
+Total 680 0 100 830

-STAGE DESCRIPTION 1 Introduction to Grooming This stage starts by giving students an overview of the grooming industry.
+STAGE DESCRIPTION 1 Introduction to Pet Grooming This stage starts by giving students an overview of the grooming industry.
 Students will learn about the history of grooming and how it has developed over the years.
 You will also learn about canine and feline anatomy, including the proper movement of the joints, which may prove to be beneficial when grooming areas that require you to move an animal's leg, tail, etc. Included in this stage, you will find information on dog groups and the common temperaments for each.
 Additionally, this stage discusses ergonomics and ways in which to perform tasks that when possible, allow for less strain to your own joints and muscles.
-30 Hours Prerequisite: None, Instructional Method: Distance Learning 2 A Groomer's Toolkit This stage is designed to introduce the student to the many types of grooming tools.
+30 Hours Prerequisite: None, Instructional Method: Distance Learning 2 Canine Health This stage is designed to introduce the student to the many types of grooming tools.
 These include: clippers and blades, brushes and combs, shedding aids and de-matting tools, shears, nail clippers, shampoos and conditioners, tables, dryers and much more.
 Students will also learn about every tool they were sent in their ABC groomer tool kit, how to maintain their tools and what the benefits are for using each item.
 Whether or not every tool is used, it is critical for students to have a basic understanding of each tool and how to properly utilize it.
-70 Hours Prerequisite: Introduction to Grooming, Instructional Method: Distance Learning 3 Health and Safety In this stage, students are taught how to maintain a safe work environment for themselves and the pets in the grooming shop.
+70 Hours Prerequisite: Introduction to Pet Grooming, Instructional Method: Distance Learning 3 Safety In this stage, students are taught how to maintain a safe work environment for themselves and the pets in the grooming shop.
 You will learn the fundamentals of animal restraint and handling.
 Additionally, as groomers are sometimes the first to notice health problems with an animal, you will be educated on identifying common skin and medical disorders and how to report them to the pet's owner.
-70 Hours Prerequisite: A Groomer's Toolkit, Instructional Method: Distance Learning 4 Cat Grooming In this stage, you will learn the fundamentals of cat grooming.
+70 Hours Prerequisite: Canine Health, Instructional Method: Distance Learning 4 Pet Groomer's Toolkit In this stage, you will learn the fundamentals of cat grooming.
 You will learn the pertinent skills needed to become a cat groomer, including how to properly handle and restrain felines, bathing, brushing, drying techniques, dental care and clipping excess fur.
 With your cat grooming education, you may be able to set yourself apart from other groomers by offering feline services that some of your competitors won't.
-30 hours Prerequisite: Health and Safety, Instructional Method: Distance Learning 5 Dog Grooming Details In this stage, students learn how to conduct the preliminary steps in the grooming process.
+30 hours Prerequisite: Safety, Instructional Method: Distance Learning 5 Cat Grooming In this stage, students learn how to conduct the preliminary steps in the grooming process.
 Your studies will range from nail trimming, ear cleaning, eye care and how to remove eye stains to cleaning wrinkles and dental care.
 You will also learn about finishing touches, such as how to create and apply bows and bandanas.
-90 hours Prerequisite: Cat Grooming, Instructional Method: Distance Learning
+90 hours Prerequisite: Pet Groomer's Toolkit, Instructional Method: Distance Learning